ishaanshah24/Spotify-ML-Final/README.md

 Regression was pretty unsuccesful in predicting popularity.
 So, I created a new variable - `is_popular` and attempted classification on the dataset.
 However, the first problem was that the new training dataset was heavily imbalanced.
 Approximately 90% of the dataset fell in one class and the other 10% in the other class.
 Hence, when I ran logistic regression model on it, I received a pretty high accuracy of 0.901.
 This was because all the data was classified as only one class and hence it painted a false picture.
 Hence, I had to tackle the problem of imbalanced classes.

 As this was a large dataset, I decided to randomly undersample the data.
 This means that points were randomly selected from the majority class until there were the same number of points as the minority class.
 Now the classes are balanced.
+(Oversampling was tried too, however I achieved better results with under sampling and models took way lesser time to run too).

 #### Logistic Regression
 Logisitic Regression is used to classify data into two or more classes with the help of a sigmoid function.
 On the undersampled dataset, the logistic regression model returned an accuracy of 0.58 (which means 58% of points were correctly classified).
 However the precision score was only 0.16 which means that only 16% of points that were predicted to be popular, were actually popular.